mcellteam/cellblender_tutorials/install_cellblender.rst

 .. note::

-    The vast majority of users will want to use the CellBlender 1.1 bundle (linux_, osx_, windows_), but advanced users or developers may want to install CellBlender from scratch.
-The instructions on this page will show you how.
+    Most Windows and Linux users should use the CellBlender 1.1 bundle (linux_, windows_).
+OSX users will need to install CellBlender from scratch.
+    Additionally, some advanced users may want to regardless of their platform.
+    They will need to manually install the following pieces:

 .. _linux: http://mcell.org/download/files/cellblender1.1_bundle_linux.zip
 .. _osx: http://mcell.org/download/files/cellblender1.1_bundle_osx.zip